-Here's an example of how this fund benefitted a woman who was in a difficult situation due to her breast cancer treatment:
+Here's an example of how this fund benefited a woman who was in a difficult situation due to her breast cancer treatment:

 Jane Smith missed time from work during her breast cancer treatment and had fallen behind on her electric bill.
 After learning about the Emergency Assistance Fund, she decided to submit a Request for Funds form to Ridgeview.
 The Foundation then sent a check from the Emergency Patient Assistance Fund directly to the electric company on behalf of Jane Smith.